-Public assistance: Paid to families where the adult is unable to earn an income due to ill health, or on behalf of children if the father (or both parents) is deceased, incarcerated, disabled, or whose whereabouts is unknown.
+Public assistance: Paid to families where the adult is unable to earn an income due to ill health, or for children if the father (or both parents) is deceased, incarcerated, disabled, or whose whereabouts is unknown.

 Burial assistance: Paid to families to help pay for the cost of a burial.